CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 Computers similarly, have a language of instructions that they understand (e.g., "83 c0 11" ("add eax, 17")).

-Human language is too vague for computer to understand.
+Human language is too vague for computers to understand.
 And computer language is ...
 I mean, look at it.
 Programming languages are a middle ground.
 They possess the rigour necessary for a computer to understand them,